-But using only one list and bisect.insort would produce sluggish behavior for lengths exceeding one thousand.
-So the implementation of SortedList uses a list of lists to store values.
+But using only one list and bisect.insort would produce sluggish behavior for lengths exceeding ten thousand.
+So the implementation of Sorted List uses a list of lists to store elements.
 In this way, inserting or deleting is most often performed on a short list.
 Only rarely does a new list need to be added or deleted.

-SortedList maintains three internal variables: _lists, _maxes, and _index.
-The first is simply the list of lists.
-Each element is a list containing items.
-The second contains the maximum value in each of the lists.
+Sorted List maintains three internal variables: _lists, _maxes, and _index.
+The first is simply the list of lists, each member is a sorted sublist of elements.
+The second contains the maximum element in each of the sublists.
 This is used for fast binary-search.
-The last contains a cumulative sum of the lengths of the lists.
-With that we can index efficiently.
+The last maintains a tree of pair-wise sums of the lengths of the lists.

 Compared to tree-based implementations, using lists of lists has a few advantages based on memory usage.